imiskii/Resume-Templates/README.md

 LaTeX may not be the best tool for creating a resume, but if you love LaTeX as much as I do, ...

-All of those templates free to use and edit.
+All of those templates are free to use and edit.

 ## lazy-style